bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- clear sky
+- overcast clouds
 - 74% humidity
-- 14 mph wind
+- 8 mph wind

 No precipitation in the past 24 hours